-- compliance testing of independence controls and processes - personal independence compliance testing of a random triennial selection of partners, directors, senior managers, managers and supervisors to monitor compliance with independence policies.

-The results of the Firm's monitoring and testing are reported to the its management on an annual basis.
+- compliance testing of independence controls and processes - personal independence compliance testing of a random triennial selection of partners, directors and managers to monitor compliance with independence policies. - The results of the Firm's monitoring and testing are reported to the management on an annual basis.

-During 2023, we confirm that we have conducted an internal review of our independence practices, with no exceptions identified.
+During 2024, we confirm that we have conducted an internal review of our independence practices, with no exceptions identified.